Home » Hiking in Oregon » 21 BEST Columbia River Gorge Hikes

 At the bottom, you’ll have a great view of Bridal Veil and understand where it got its name.

-And if you’re really feeling adventurous, you do a 10-mile loop that includes Coopey Falls, Angel’s Rest, and Devil’s Rest (hard).
+If you’re really feeling adventurous, you can do a 10-mile loop that includes Coopey Falls, Angel’s Rest, and Devil’s Rest (hard).

 3. Dry Creek Falls